-The Lions Community Center wall Lions Club, and then donated to City Council and Planning Comm civic functions.
-It supports local place for the Golden Agers, and
+The Lions Community Center was built and paid for by the Lions Club, and then donated to the City of Benton.
+It is used for City Council and Planning Commission meetings, as well as other civic functions.
+It supports local Senior Services as a meeting place for the Golden Agers, and is also available for private rental.